If you want to explore how our Earth system operates and its underlying mathematical principles, our combined course is for you.

 You’ll learn through a range of teaching methods, including fieldwork, tutorials (groups up to seven), seminars (groups of up to approximately 30), computer classes, lab practical classes, group-work, online exercises, and lectures, depending on the modules you study.

-Independent study is also an important part of this course, and you will develop your research and analytical skills in order to think and work independently.
+Independent study is also an important part of this course, and you'll develop your research and analytical skills in order to think and work independently.

 You'll receive guidance and support throughout your degree, and there will be opportunities for extra support through one-to-one assistance, workshops and skills training.

-You will have a personal tutor all the way through your degree.
-Our Virtual Learning Environment will also help to support your studies: it’s a central place where you can find all the information and resources for the School, your programme and modules.
+You'll have a personal tutor all the way through your degree.
+Our Virtual Learning Environment will also help to support your studies: it’s a central place where you can find all the information and resources for your programme and modules.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-As a Geography with Environmental Mathematics BSc student at Leeds, you’ll be assessed via a range of methods, designed to allow students with different strengths and interests to excel.
-Some assessments are based around examinations and essay writing, while there are also reports, presentations, practical exercises, posters, blogs, vlogs, projects (such as the dissertation) and reflective logs.
+You'll be assessed via a range of methods, designed to allow students with different strengths and interests to excel.
+Some assessments are based around examinations and essay writing, while there are also reports, presentations, practical exercises (including coding), posters, blogs, vlogs, projects (such as the dissertation) and reflective logs.

-All assessments are closely tied to the learning objectives of the course to ensure you graduate equipped with relevant knowledge and skills and are structured to help you develop valuable transferable qualities that employers are looking for in the workplace.
+All assessments are closely tied to the learning objectives of the course to ensure you graduate equipped with relevant knowledge and skills.
+They are structured to help you develop valuable transferable qualities that employers are looking for in the workplace.

 Our assessments are reviewed annually to ensure they remain fair and inclusive, and to maintain an element of flexibility within module choices such that you can select a package of learning to best reflect your own learning style and long-term career goals.